Our club is part of Sport Sheffield (Sheffield University sports body) and hence is for students, staff and alumni of the University.

 free practice (randori).

 Judo is a great sport to get into whether you're looking for just a casual and fun way to keep fit or a competitive sport to take seriously.
-Joining the Judo club is a great way to meet new people and make new friends as well as to keep fit.
+Joining the Judo club will help to meet new people and make new friends as well as to keep fit and learn new skills.

 Your time at university is the perfect time to try new activities with lots of other folks who have never tried that activity before.
 Judo is no exception.